fabregithub/lcmrl4jecs/README.md

 analytes should be analyzed using the same method: either including non-negative values or not.
 The following rules apply:

-Header First Row: ‘Analyte’, ‘Lab’, ‘Spike’, ‘Result’, ‘Dilution Factor’, ‘Units’
+Header First Row: ‘Analyte’, ‘Lab’, ‘Spike’, ‘Result’, ‘Dilution.Factor’, ‘Units’

 | Column | Field Description                                                                    |
 |:-------|:-------------------------------------------------------------------------------------|